MahanMehrvarz/PromptingRealities/README.md

 ## Extending the Pipeline

-1. **Describe the interaction model** - Update `assistant_instructions.md` with the behaviors your artifact should support.
+1. **Describe the interaction model** - Update `assistant_instructions.md` with the behaviors your artifact should support; this is where the assistant agent learns about its appearance, capabilities, and how it should treat user messages.
 2. **Shape the structured output** - Adjust `assistant_response_schema.json` to match the payload your firmware expects.
+Structured response formats are now native features in many modern language models; tailor the JSON schema so your microcontroller (Arduino, CircuitPython, etc.) can parse the MQTT message and update device values to trigger the correct physical actuation.
 3. **Build or adapt firmware** - Program your microcontroller to parse that JSON and perform the intended action.
 4. **Align the transport layer** - Configure MQTT (or your preferred channel) so topics and payloads match the assistant logic.
+Any broker will work, though the prototype uses [shiftr.io](https://shiftr.io/); if you are new to that service, this introduction is a useful primer: https://netart.ca/patterns/mqtt/introduction-to-shiftr-io/.
 5. **Iterate through prompting** - Refine instructions, memory, and example interactions as you observe real-world usage.
+The CLI includes a `/help` command that lists shortcuts (such as toggling text/voice input or restarting the session); use these to test different conversational paths quickly, keeping in mind that restarting clears the conversation thread and removes prior context.

 The `examples/` directory provides a template you can clone and modify for new artifacts.

 ---

-## Research Context
+## Publication

 This repository accompanies the publication: